oupirum/cheatsheets/Go.md

 Even pointers assigned the value of the memory address.
 So they are values too.<br/>
 E.g., passing a struct into a function will create a local copy.<br/>

-However, there are six types that actually hold pointer values, and using a pointer to these types (i.e., a pointer to a pointer) is not efficient: pointers, slices, maps, channels, interfaces, function.
+However, there are six types that actually hold pointer values, and using a pointer to these types (i.e., a pointer to a pointer) is not efficient: pointer, slice, map, channel, interface, function.

 ========================================================================================================================